-They will swear that Barack Obama has been an improvement on George W. Bush (he has not).
+Some will swear that Donald Trump has been an improvement on Barack Obama (he is not).

-They are convinced that Hillary Clinton's values are different from Donald Trump's (with both of them, money talks).
+Others are convinced that Joe Biden's values are different from Donald Trump's (with both of them, money talks).

-Most of all, they want to buy into the fantasy that when we elect a president, we're getting someone who truly represents "we the people" rather than the corporate state (in fact, in the oligarchy that is the American police state, an elite group of wealthy donors is calling the shots).
+Most of all, voters want to buy into the fantasy that when they elect a president, they're getting someone who truly represents the citizenry rather than the Deep State (in fact, in the oligarchy that is the American police state, an elite group of wealthy donors is calling the shots in cooperation with a political elite).